Intro to Tables

 enter image description here

 Because each table resembles a spreadsheet, you have the option of editing or creating a new table within a database, each with its own set of fields.
-You’ll see a unique viewpoint of your work whether you’re looking at a grid, gallery, form, or kanban view.
+You’ll see a unique viewpoint of your work whether you’re looking at a grid, gallery, form, calendar, or kanban view.

 Use cases